youneselaoufy/air-crashes-analysis/README.md

 - A Power BI dashboard offering clean, professional visual analytics
-- A Python-powered Dash web application with an interactive map and dynamic charts
+- A Python-powered Dash web application with an interactive map and dynamic charts   URL : https://youneselaoufy.com/aircrashes/
 - Robust data cleaning and geolocation enrichment using OpenStreetMap API

 ---